tomeshnet/prototype-cjdns-pi/README.md

 The following instructions will help you set up an encrypted mesh network on Raspberry Pi's.
 It takes about 5 minutes to set up a node with the Pi 3.
 Obviously, to have a mesh you will need more than one node.

 ## Set Up
+(Note: Latest version is based on Stretch and is currently a WIP.
+Please continue to use Jessie)

 1. Make sure you have the following items: